Hervar77/infinity-doc/mkdocs/api/console.md

 Parameters:

 - name: `string`, optional
-  >can serve as an identifier for differentiating between multiple timers
+  >Can serve as an identifier for differentiating between multiple timers.

 - disableOutput: `boolean`, optional
-  >disables the console output
+  >Disables the console output.

 Return type: `number`